Top 10 Skills Every CMO Needs

 As the pace of change in marketing and technology continues to accelerate, successful CMOs must stay informed on the latest trends and quickly adapt and drive change where needed.

 This means that agile leaders don’t wait until the end of the year or planning cycle to review results and adjust their marketing programs.
 Instead, they turn to real-time analytics and feedback to make adjustments and improvements on the fly.
+Creative CMOs must be able to think big and move fast on opportunities that will help differentiate their brand from their competitors.

 Modern CMOs will also look to make their marketing planning and processes more agile.
 Instead of spending months or years on planning, an agile marketing initiative will involve a series of quick sprints before launch, each of which lasts only two to four weeks in total.
 After launch, the team reviews goals, accomplishments and results, and plans for the next sprint of initiative.

-1. Big Data
+2. Big Data Analysis

 Marketing leaders will also want to hire top talent who have more advanced analytics modeling skills to not only understand big data, but to synthesize and turn those data points into actionable insights and stories that will resonate with the business.
 CMOs then need to take that data to drive the necessary changes internally to provide greater value and better experiences to consumers.